How to Help Someone Having A Seizure

 Having those skilled women in my class gave me a great first hand lesson on how to take proper care of a person having a seizure.

 I did some research and found this graphic on how to handle a person who is having a seizure.
 If you don’t know it already burn it into your brain until you do.
-You never know when you will need this information and its better to be prepared than sorry.
+You never know when you will need this information and it’s better to be prepared than sorry.

 This is also a really great reminder to make sure your in case of emergency contacts are listed in your phone by indicating (ICE) next to designated contacts.
 It’s really super important to be CPR certified as well.